PanDAWMS/panda-docs/docs/source/client/panda-client.rst

 Installation
 ==============
 panda-client works either python 2 and 3, and is self-contained so that you don't have to install an external package or software.
-You do
+In order to install all python modules, command-line tools and configuration files, simply run:

 .. prompt:: bash

     pip install panda-client

-so that all python modules, command-line tools, and configuration files are correctly installed.

 Setup
 ==============
 The setup file ``panda_setup.(c)sh`` is automatically generated under *$VIRTUAL_ENV/etc/panda* when panda-client is installed.
-The file needs to be sourced before using python modules and command-line tools.
+The file needs to be sourced before using the python modules and command-line tools, in order to setup the required environment.

 .. prompt:: bash